What is a PTT (partial thromboplastin time) test?

 In general, if your blood took longer than normal to clot on a PTT test, it may be a sign of:

-• Certain genetic disorders that you inherit from your parents.
+- Certain genetic disorders that you inherit.
+That means that your parents passed the gene to you.
 These disorders affect certain clotting factors and increase your risk of bleeding.
-They include:
+They include Von Willebrand disease and hemophilia.

-• Autoimmune diseases, such as antiphospholipid antibody syndrome or lupus anticoagulant syndrome.
-These diseases cause your body to make proteins called antibodies.
-The antibodies related to these diseases cause too much clotting.
-But the results of a PTT test may show a slow clotting time.
-That's because the chemicals in the PTT test react with the antibodies in your blood sample.
-This chemical reaction makes the blood sample clot more slowly than the blood in your body.
-If your provider thinks that an autoimmune disease is causing a clotting problem, you will usually have other tests to make a diagnosis.
+Autoimmune diseases can affect your PTT test results by showing a slower clotting time than you actually have.
+That’s because the chemicals in the PTT test react with the autoantibodies in your blood sample.
+This reaction causes your blood sample to clot more slowly than the blood in your body.
+If your provider thinks that an autoimmune disease is causing a clotting problem, they will usually order more tests to make a diagnosis.

 If your blood clotted faster than normal on a PTT test, it may be a sign of:

-Talk with your provider to learn what your test results mean.
+Talk with your provider to learn what your test results mean for you.

 Learn more about laboratory tests, reference ranges, and understanding results.